State's new coronavirus deaths cut in half in one day to 62; cases rise by 3,573

 National

-New York has the most deaths in the nation at 33,085 with 15 reported Friday, after a high of 799 in April.
+New York has the most deaths in the nation at 33,081 with a decrease of 4 reported Saturday, after a high of 799 in April.

-Also, No. 11 Arizona reported 42 deaths, as well as an additional 1,282 cases after 1,753 the day before.
-No. 23 Washington, the original epicenter in the United States, reported 6 deaths.
+Also, No. 11 Arizona reported 16 deaths, as well as an additional 609 cases.
+No. 23 Washington, the original epicenter in the United States, reported no deaths.

 Worldwide

-The U.S. represented 27.6 percent of the 5,455 additional deaths Friay and 21.3 percent of the world total though its population is only 4.3 percent of the global total.
-The one week world death increase was 36,478 at 4.0 percent.
+The U.S. represented 12.8 percent of the 5,142 additional deaths Saturday and 21.2 percent of the world total though its population is only 4.3 percent of the global total.
+The one week world death increase was 36,597 at 4.0 percent.

 Four European nations are in the top 10 as cases are surging on the continent.
-The United Kingdom reported 27 additional deaths for 41,732 in fifth place with the record daily high 1,172, as well as 4,322 cases, the highest since 5,086 on May 7.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 10 deaths.
-No. 8 France announced 50 deaths, as well as a record 13,215 cases, shattering the mark of 10,594 the day before.
-No. 9 Spain had 90 deaths, as well as 4,697 cases after a record 11,291 cases the day before.
+The United Kingdom reported 25 additional deaths for 41,759 in fifth place with the record daily high 1,172, as well as 4,322 cases, one day after 4,222 the day before, which was the highest since 5,086 on May 7.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 24 deaths.
+No. 8 France announced 50 deaths, as well as a record 13,498 cases one day after 13,215 No. 9 Spain reported no data.

-Sweden, which has been doing "herd immunity" with no lockdown, reported 5 deaths and 5,865 total.
-Neighboring Norway reported 1 death to rise to 267, as well as 64 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported no data.
+Neighboring Norway reported no deaths to rise to 267, as well as 51 more cases.

 Scripps Only Content 2020